RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 ### ANSWERS - Comprehensive	Answers	and	Explanations

-### Question # 1 - 	Which	TLS	protocol	is	responsible	for	performing	authentication	betweenparties	and	determining	encryption	algorithms?
+### [important] Question # 1 - 	Which	[TLS]	protocol	is	responsible	for	performing	[authentication]	between parties	and	determining	encryption	algorithms?
 A.	Record
 B.	Negotiation
 C.	Handshake
 D.	Transmission
 Answer: C.

-The	handshake	protocol	of	TLS	negotiates	and	establishes	the connection	between	two	parties	and	enables	the	secure communications	channel	that	will	then	handle	secure	data transmission.
-The	protocol	exchanges	all	information	needed	to authenticate	and	negotiate	the	encryption	algorithms	to	be	used	as well	as	to	create	the	session	ID	for	the	transaction.
+**The	handshake	protocol	of	TLS	negotiates	and	establishes	the connection	between	two	parties	and	enables	the	secure communications	channel	that	will	then	handle	secure	data transmission.
+The	protocol	exchanges	all	information	needed	to authenticate	and	negotiate	the	encryption	algorithms	to	be	used	as well	as	to	create	the	session	ID	for	the	transaction**.

 A	is	incorrect	because	the	record	protocol	of	TLS	entails	the encryption	and	authentication	of	the	actual	packets	used	for transmission	of	data	over	the	secure	channel,	but	it’s	only	capable	of the	actual	transmission	and	is	not	involved	with	the	establishing	or negotiation	of	the	connection.
 B	is	incorrect	because	negotiation	is	a	component	of	the	handshake protocol,	but	it’s	only	one	portion	of	it	and	is	not	a	protocol	by	itself.
 D	is	incorrect	because	the	transmission	of	data	is	a	component	of	the record	protocol	but	is	not	a	protocol	of	TLS	by	itself.

-### Question # 2 - 	You	are	designing	a	new	data	center,	and	management	considers	itimperative	that	best	practices	are	followed	for	the	cabling	layout	and design,	especially	considering	the	complexity	of	modern	data	centers.
+### [important] Question # 2 - 	You	are	designing	a	new	data	center,	and	management	considers	it imperative	that	best	practices	are	followed	for	the	[cabling]	layout	and design,	especially	considering	the	complexity	of	modern	data	centers.
 Which	standard	would	you	look	to	in	fulfilling	this	requirement?
 A.	BISCI
 B.	IDCA
 C.	NFPA
 D.	Uptime	Institute
 Answer: A.

-Building	Industry	Consulting	Services	International	(BISCI)	issues certifications	and	develops	standards	in	the	area	of	complex	cabling for	data	systems.
-Their	standards	are	focused	on	cabling	design	and setups	and	includes	specifications	on	power,	energy,	efficiency,	and hot/cold	aisle	setups.
+**Building	Industry	Consulting	Services	International	(BISCI)	issues certifications	and	develops	standards	in	the	area	of	complex	cabling for	data	systems**.
+Their	standards	**are	focused	on	cabling	design	and** setups	and	includes	specifications	**on	power,	energy,	efficiency,	and hot/cold	aisle	setups**.

-B	is	incorrect	because	the	International	Data	Center	Authority	(IDCA) established	the	Infinity	Paradigm,	which	is	intended	to	be	a comprehensive	data	center	design	and	operations	framework.
+B	is	incorrect	because	the	**International	Data	Center	Authority	(IDCA) established	the	Infinity	Paradigm**,	which	is	intended	to	be	**a comprehensive	data	center	design	and	operations	framework**.
 The Infinity	Paradigm	differs	from	other	standards	by	shifting	away	from	a tiered	architecture	and	instead	embracing	a	macro-level	approach, where	the	entire	data	center	is	considered	as	a	whole.

-C	is	incorrect	because	the	National	Fire	Protection	Association (NFPA)	publishes	a	large	collection	of	standards	regarding	fire protection	for	almost	any	type	of	facility,	although	it	does	offer	ones specifically	focused	on	data	centers.
+C	is	incorrect	because	the	**National	Fire	Protection	Association (NFPA)	publishes	a	large	collection	of	standards	regarding	fire protection	for	almost	any	type	of	facility**,	although	it	does	offer	ones specifically	focused	on	data	centers.

-D	is	incorrect	because	the	Uptime	Institute	publishes	the	most	widely used	standard	for	data	center	design	based	on	a	tiered-topology approach.
+D	is	incorrect	because	the	**Uptime	Institute	publishes	the	most	widely used	standard	for	data	center	design	based	on	a	tiered-topology approach**.
 This	standard	has	four	tiers,	each	progressively	adding layers	and	requirements	for	redundancy	and	fault	tolerance.

-### Question # 3 - 	At	which	layer	does	the	IPSec	protocol	operate	to	encrypt	and	protectcommunications	between	two	parties?
+### Question # 3 - 	At	which	layer	does	the	IPSec	protocol	operate	to	encrypt	and	protect communications	between	two	parties?
 A.	Network
 B.	Application
 C.	Transport
 D.	Data	link
 Answer: A.

-IPSec	works	at	the	network	layer	of	the	OSI	model.
+**IPSec	works	at	the	network	layer	of	the	OSI	model**.
 The	network layer	provides	the	actual	routing	and	switching	for	packets	and	data transmission	between	nodes.

 B	is	incorrect	because	the	application	layer	provides	application	and end-user	processes,	such	as	file	transfers,	web	browsing,	and	e-mail.